-The Device Status screen provides a graphical overview of the status of all devices configured on the network.
+The Device Status screen provides an overview of the status of all devices configured on the network.

-Each port has an indicator, which will "heartbeat" (flash green) to indicate that the unit is running and can be reached.
-If the device is not "heartbeating" then it cannot be reached and its graphic will be greyed out.
+Each device has a green indicator for its available ports, which will "heartbeat" (flash bright green) to indicate that the unit is running and can be reached.
+If the device is not "heartbeating" then it cannot be reached.

-In the case of Hydra I/O units using both ports (for redundancy), each port will have its own heartbeat indicator.
+If a device is using both ports (for redundancy), each port will have its own heartbeat indicator.
 The preferred port will be highlighted.
 If a port is not heartbeating, its indicator will light red (But the device could still be in use through the other port).

-If neither port is heatbeating, then the device is no longer available, and its graphic is greyed out.
+If neither port is heatbeating, then the device is no longer available.

 If the device does not appear to be heartbeating, but it is not greyed out, then the console can access the device, but the PC cannot.
 This situation could arise in redundant systems, where the PC is connected to just one of two switches, and the connection between the switches has failed.
 The PC will only be able to "see" the devices connected to the same switch as itself.
 As the console will be connected to both switches, normal operation can continue.